 Purchasing a precision balance that is designed with sustainability in mind helps you be more sustainable.
 Key factors you can consider are efficient use of electricity consumption during use, robust construction made of materials offering long-lasting durability, possibility to reduce waste by saving precious samples, and design-for-repair.

 The power consumption of a laboratory precision balance can vary depending on the model and manufacturer.
 Some models may have additional features that increase their power consumption slightly, but in general, precision balances are designed to be energy efficient.
 METTLER TOLEDO precision balances are available with power saving capabilities such as Stand-by Mode (applicable to our XPR, MA, LA balance lines) or Power Saving Mode (applicable to MX and MR balance lines).
 The typical power consumption of a precision balance can be around 3.1 KWh but with our sustainable built-in feature, the Power Saving Mode, our precision balances MX and MR allows you to save energy up to 55% annually.
-This is calculated based on an average number of hours used in a laboratory per week.
+This is calculated based on an average number of hours a high precision balance is used in a laboratory per week.